zacanger/niddesa/text/generated-translations/mahaniddesa/09-sinhala-amazon.md

 The last state went to the end of the state and went to the end of the state.
-Sarana Divisional, Sarana Divisional, Lana Divisional, Sarana Divisional The molding of the sanctuary state was dissipated, the mold was dissipated in the state of the sanctuary It was Nirvana that Nirvana was prevalent.
+Sarana Divisional, Sarana Divisional, Lana Divisional, Sarana Divisional The molding of the sanctuary state was dissipated, the mold was dissipated in the state of the sanctuary It was Nibbana that Nibbana was prevalent.
 Vedators
 To the extreme, the name of Vedagu.
 If you go from the verandruff or to the extreme.
 Since Dhamma is known, Vedagu is named.
 Spirit becomes knowable.
 Doubt Known Wei.
 Sealabbataparamu month is known.
 Lust becomes knowable.